How to Set Up A Successful Writing Center

 • How will you organize and store it all?

-Primary Paradise has awesome FREE lined paper options you can find here.
+Primary Paradise has awesome FREE lined paper options, which you can find here.

 The topic cards above are from A Cupcake for the Teacher.

-I don’t know if it’s a me thing or a teacher thing or a human nature thing but I feel like I have to do everything I learn to do all at once.
+I don’t know if it’s a me thing or a teacher thing or a human nature thing, but I feel like I have to do everything I learn to do all at once.
 Resist the urge.
 Once you have your plan, break it into baby steps.
-Decide on your first three writing lessons.
-I would not recommend starting your writing center until you have written together as a whole class at least 3 times.
+Explicitly teach, reteach, and review EXACTLY what they should be doing at the writing center.
+I would not recommend starting your center until you have written together as a whole class at least 3 times.
 They need to know the basics like:

 • What supplies do I use for writing?